mikec-sc/MusicStoreDemo/README.md

 2. **Open the Solution in Visual Studio 2022**:
     - Navigate to the solution directory and open `MusicStore.sln` in Visual Studio 2022.
 3. **Set Up Debug Configuration**:
-    - Ensure the React app and .NET Core API projects are set as startup projects.
+    - Ensure the React app and .NET Core API projects are both set as startup projects.
 4. **Run the Solution**:
     - Simply run the solution in Debug mode from Visual Studio 2022.

+**Troubleshooting**:
+ - On first-time run, when prompted, accept any certificate changes.
-    - **Note**: The back-end is slower to start than the front-end so you will need to refresh your browser after the back-end is ready.
+ - The back-end is slower to start than the front-end so you will need to refresh your browser after the back-end is ready.
+   If you get any errors around ```FSLegacyMainResolve``` or ```Cannot find package esbuild\package.json``` then delete
+   \src\WebUI\ClientApp\node_modules and try again.

 ## Configuration